alterNERDtive/VaultHunters-tweaks/README.md

   official pack.
 * Made Sky Stone actually mineable in raw vaults.
 * Reduced Mekanism QIO to 4 knowledge points like RS and AE2.
+* Lead Ingots now properly configured in the pool for Mekanism mod boxes; would cause empty boxes before.

 ## QoL Changes